gilch/hissp/docs/glossary.rst

    inject tag
       ``.#``.
 A `special tag` which evaluates the next `parsed object`.
-      So named because it's typically used to make a `hissp injection`.
+      So named because it's typically used to make an `injection`, although it can result in an object of any type.

    discard tag
+   discarded item
       ``_#``.
 A `special tag` that consumes the next `parsed object`, but doesn't return one.
-      Used to structurally disable parts of code during development, or for commentary.
+      Used to structurally disable parts of code during development, for commentary, or as a `doorstop`.

    gensym tag
       ``$#``.
 A `special tag` only valid in a `template` for creating a `gensym`.